Peel Island, Cumbria: History

 The name Peel means a fortified site.
 In 1896 the antiquarian W. G. Collingwood conducted excavations on the island and discovered: the remains of fortifications and other stone buildings, chambers cut into rock, metal-working slag, a fragment of a domestic mortar, and pottery.
 These he dated to the mediaeval period.
-There is no record that this was ever a conventional castle, and local historian Henry Cowper conjectures that it was a short-lived stronghold of a petty outlaw.
+There is no record that this was ever a conventional castle, and the antiquarian Henry Swainson Cowper conjectures that it was a short-lived stronghold of a petty outlaw.
 The local name Gridiron derives from the parallel rock ridges running the length of the island.
 The name Montague Island derives from Elizabeth Montague (1743–1827), a descendent of George Monck, 1st Duke of Albemarle, who was gifted the local manor by King Charles II.

 Peel Island has belonged to the National Trust since it was given to them by John Montagu-Douglas-Scott, 7th Duke of Buccleuch, along with 11 acres of woodland, in 1932.